 The main attraction, Strokkur (giant Geysir) shoots out water about every 10 minutes or so!
 We stood and watched in anticipation while the water boiled.

 We watched for about 3 bursts because I thought it was so cool!
 While here, this is a great time to grab something to eat and use the restroom.

 Walking back across the street there is a gift shop, bathrooms, and food.
 One thing I learned is if you can find a free bathroom in Iceland, use it.
 Otherwise, you will probably have to pay to pee!

-We went here to eat and believe it or not, the food was pretty reasonably priced for Iceland prices and being a major tourist attraction.
+We went here to eat and believe it or not, the food was pretty reasonably priced for Iceland’s prices and is a major tourist attraction.
 You have your choice of fast food and/or soup or further down by the bathrooms, there is a nicer spot that has assorted sandwiches, beer, gelato, and other desserts.

 Get Up Close With Icelandic Horses

 Want to see the Icelandic horses up close?
-Then you will want to make sure to add this stop to your route!
+Then you will want to make sure to add this stop to your Golden Circle itinerary.
 This is marked as Brú on the Google map above.